cfpb/hmda-documentation/markdown/2018/LAR_data_fields.md

 ### [income](#income)

-- **Description:** The gross annual income, in dollars, relied on in making the credit decision, or if a credit decision was not made, the gross annual income relied on in processing the application
+- **Description:** The gross annual income, in thousands of dollars, relied on in making the credit decision, or if a credit decision was not made, the gross annual income relied on in processing the application
 - **Values:**
   - Varying values